johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 ![Robot Holmes standing in the middle of the street und a full moon](/res/robot_holmes/robot_holmes.png){.center}

-*This blog post is the first part of a little story that will introduce you to Vision-Language models and related tasks.
+*This blog post is the first part of a short story that will introduce you to Vision-Language models and related tasks.
 We will follow the detective Robot Holmes through a night full of murder, betrayal and envy in the bustling city of MLington.*

 ## Intro
 Our story begins on a typical MLington day - cold, gray, rainy.
 Luckily the sun was setting and taking its light of the misery of this city.
-Robot Holmes entered his office and found the chief of police already waiting for him.
+Robot Holmes shook the raindrops off his worn out coat, took off his hat, sighed deeply and entered his office.
+It came as no surprise that he found the chief of police already waiting for him, it was just one of those days.
+Lousy weather, lousy mood, lousy work.
+He did not choose this life, it chose him, but it was still better than ending up in the gutter.

-That never is good news.
+With a defiant look on his face, Holmes sat down in his chair and waited for the chief to state his business.

 ![chief of police standing in the office](/res/robot_holmes/inside_office.png)